 The cost of your treatment will depend on many factors including size of the pigmentation area.
 To get a guide on price, simply click on the button below.

-For safe and effective melasma management, come in and see the skin experts at Detail Smoother Skin Clinic for a free consultation.
+For safe and effective melasma management, come in and see the skin experts at Eden Laser Clinic for a free consultation.
 We offer personalised skin care strategies to treat your skin concerns.
 During your free consultation we will discuss with you how many treatments are needed, a written quote with cost and specific information you will need to follow before, during and after your treatment.